SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-16-when-the-modal-for-maximum-number-of-archives-is-cancelled-by.md

 ticket: MTM-58926
 version: 1020.0.16
 ---
-In the past, when a user reached the maximum number of archives and the corresponding modal dialog was shown, canceling the modal would incorrectly display an error message.
+In the past, when a user reached the maximum number of archives and the corresponding dialog was shown, canceling the dialog would incorrectly display an error message.
 This has been fixed.
-Now, when a user cancels the maximum number of archives modal, no error message is shown anymore and the application behaves as expected.
-This change improves the user experience by avoiding unnecessary and confusing error messages.
+Now, when a user cancels the maximum number of archives dialog, no error message is shown any longer and the application behaves as expected.